python-attrs/attrs/docs/hashing.md

    It follows that the moment you (or *attrs*) change the way equality is handled by implementing `__eq__` which is based on attribute values, this constraint is broken.
    For that reason Python 3 will make a class that has customized equality unhashable.
    Python 2 on the other hand will happily let you shoot your foot off.
-   Unfortunately, *attrs* still mimics (otherwise unsupported) Python 2's behavior for backward compatibility reasons if you set `hash=False`.
+   Unfortunately, *attrs* still mimics (otherwise unsupported) Python 2's behavior for backward-compatibility reasons if you set `unsafe_hash=False`.

    The *correct way* to achieve hashing by id is to set `@define(eq=False)`.
    Setting `@define(unsafe_hash=False)` (which implies `eq=True`) is almost certainly a *bug*.